You need to revamp your careers page. Now.

-A careers page is the one place on your website where you'll want to sell yourself and your company.
+A careers page is the perfect place on your website where you can really show off your employer brand.

 After all, you're not going to receive applications just from the job description alone.

 Top candidates want to know why they should apply to your company.

 Why should they choose you over your competitors?

 Creating a good careers page ensures that you attract the best possible candidates for your roles.

 Being clear on your company, your available positions and what you require from the candidate is a sure way of getting the best talent.

 Sell candidates on your company and beat your competitors